 1. Balance Transfer Credit Card

-If you’re within striking distance of paying off the bulk of your credit card debt, you might want to consolidate multiple credit card balances onto a single card.
+If you’re close to paying off your credit card debt, consider consolidating your balances onto one card.
 Many credit card issuers offer low introductory APRs or even 0% APR deals if you transfer balances from other cards.

 If you can find a lower rate than what you’re currently paying, you’ll save a lot of money on interest payments.
 And instead of trying to remember multiple due dates, you can focus on one monthly payment.

 You want to pay off the full amount of your credit card debt before the introductory APR expires.
 Otherwise, you might end up paying even more money in interest than if you had simply paid each balance separately.